Theodor-Springmann-Stiftung/hamann-ausgabe-core/HaWeb/README.md

 `dotnet build HaWeb.csproj`

-to build the App.
+to build the Website.
 Please do consider the order of these commands.

 Don't forget to place a valid `Hamann.xml`-File in the root of the build to provide a starting and fallback XML-file.